Pinta365/keystone-roulette/README.md

 ## Description

 Keystone Roulette adds a bit of excitement to your Mythic+ runs by randomly selecting a keystone from your party members.
-Simply type `/ksr roll` or `/ksr roulette`, and the addon will:
+Type `/ksr` to open the GUI to roulette for a keystone to run or simply type `/ksr roll` or `/ksr roulette` to roll without GUI, and the addon will:

 * Gather keystone information from everyone in your group.
 * Choose a keystone at random.